DCGFFL Rules Of Play

 • Ball must be on the ground for a snap.

-• Only one running play (including a QB scramble across the line of scrimmage) per series of downs.
+• Only one running play (including a QB scramble across the line of scrimmage) per possession.

 • QB is across the line of scrimmage (and therefore cannot make a legal forward pass) if either foot is across the line.
 If the QB’s entire body is across the line but the feet are behind it, the forward pass is legal.
 If the QB is doing the splits and only his foot is across the line, it’s still illegal.
 It only takes 1 foot across the line to be illegal.